venkatramavula/dev/README.md

 # dev
-This file is for overview of the functionality of repository that gives the basic idea of the code functionality.
+This file is for overview of the functionality of repository that gives the basic idea of the code coverage.